 When the contacts of the room thermostat close, making terminals R to Y and R to G, the low voltage circuit to the contactor is completed starting the compressor and outdoor fan motor.
-This also energizes the indoor blower through the normally open contacts of the EBTDR on models equipped with PSC type blower motors, and through the blower relay on models equipped with EEM blower motors.
+This also energizes the indoor blower through the 24V signal from the thermostat.